Winding quotients for virtual period maps of rank 1: Introduction

 \section{Introduction}

-The classical period map for a primitive form for an unfolding family $X\to S$ (e.g.\ \cite{S1}) is a map defined by the period integrals of the primitive form, and is a multi-valent map from the complement of the discriminant divisor $S\setminus D$ of the base space $S$ of the family to its range domain (so called, period domain).
-In these classical cases [ibid], the range is isomorphic to the monodromy covering of $S\setminus D$, i.e.\ the quotient space of the universal covering $(S\setminus D)^{\sim}$ divided by the kernel of the monodromy representation of $\pi_1(S\setminus D,*)$.
-Then, the inversion problem for the period map (Siegel \cite{Si} 1.13.) is to ask for a description of the inverse map from the range to the defining domain $S\setminus D$, and its answer were given by Eisenstein series (see \cite{Si} Section13 and \cite{S1} Section9)).
+The classical theory of elliptic integral of the first kind for a Weierstrass family of elliptic curves $X\to S$ (e.g.\ \cite{Si} Chap.1) defines a period map, which is a multi-valent map from the complement of the discriminant divisor $S\setminus D$ of the base space $S$ of the family to its range domain (so called, period domain).
+The range is isomorphic to the monodromy covering of $S\setminus D$, i.e.\ the quotient space of the universal covering $(S\setminus D)^{\sim}$ divided by the kernel of the monodromy representation of $\pi_1(S\setminus D,*)$.
+Then, the Jacobi's inversion problem for the period map ([ibid] 1.13.) is to ask for a description of the inverse map from the range to the defining domain $S\setminus D$, and its answer is given by Eisenstein series (see [ibid] Section13)

-Recently, we studied what we call the virtual period integrals for some non-geometric primitive forms \cite{S2}, where the ranges are no-longer isomorphic to the monodromy coverings but are their quotients by additional groups which we call the {\it winding group}.
-Due to the existence of the winding group, a naive answer to the inversion problem for the virtual period maps can not exist.\!\!
+The theory of period integrals for primitive forms \cite{S1} has generalized those classical theory of period integrals to wider classes of geometric families $X\to S$.
+In particular, the elliptic integrals of Weierstrass type, Jacobi type and Hesse type are explained by the primitive forms associated to the root systems of types $\mathrm{A}_2, \mathrm{B}_2$ and $ \mathrm{G}_2$, respectively (\cite{S2})).
+Recently, we find that hyperbolic root systems of rank 2, which do not have geometric origin, admit also the construction of primitive forms and associated period maps (\cite{S3}).
+We call such period map ``virtual'' since it does not have corresponding geometric family $X\to S$.
+Then, in these virtual period maps, we observe some new phenomenon.
+Namely, an infinite cyclic group, called the winding group, acts on the defining domain and on the monodromy covering space of the period map.
+It seems to ask for a reformulation of the classical inversion problem.

-The purpose of the present note is to illustrate such winding quotients by an elementary model of virtual period maps of rank 1.
-We observe that the winding group, acting on the monodromy covering space, acts also on the defining domain of the period map so that we obtain the winded quotient defining domain.
-Then, the classical inversion problem is reformulated in this new setting to a problem to describe the morphism from the winding quotient range to the winding quotient domain.\ We solve the new problem by a use of a $q$-multiplicatively periodic function $\mathcal{W}$ on the range whose pull-back to the monodromy covering (i.e.\ the winding covering of the range) is the Fourier expansion part of $\wp$-function up to a correction by Eisenstein series $E_2$ studied by Borcherds \cite{B}.\!\!\!\!
+The purpose of the present note is to illustrate such winding phenomenon by an elementary model of virtual period maps of rank 1.
+We observe that, in this model, the range is the quotient of the monodromy covering space by the action of the winding group, which we call the winding quotient range.
+Thus, the classical inversion problem is reformulated in this new setting to a problem to describe the morphism from the winding quotient range to the winding quotient of the defining domain which is actually an elliptic curve for the moduli $q=\exp(2\pi\sqrt{-1}\tau)$.